 - Surrounding yourself with encouraging (or at least not discouraging) friends & family

-- Taking moments to reflect on how far you’ve come & reminded yourself of why you want to learn Chinese.
+- Taking moments to reflect on how far you’ve come & reminding yourself of why you want to learn Chinese.

 - Experiencing a sense of meaning as you level-up.